 The Jackson Community Design Center worked with Habitat for Humanity to design its first environmentally friendly house in Mississippi.
 The house was one of six Habitat houses built on infill lots in inner-city Jackson.
 To support making the home green, Mississippi 2020, an environmental justice organization, received a grant from the City of Jackson for sixty thousand dollars.
 This is approximately one-third more than Habitat’s typical budget for a home.
 The additional money was used for green materials, added construction cost, and improved mechanical systems.

-Roof rainwater is collected in two elevated 550-gallon cisterns to water the garden and flush the toilet.
-With about 60 inches of annual rainfall, the thousand gallon storage is typically full and can span a dry period of several weeks.
+Roof rainwater is collected in two elevated 550 gallon cisterns to water the garden and flush the toilet.
+With about 60 inches of annual rainfall the thousand gallon storage is typically full and can span a dry period of several weeks.
 More complicated water reuse systems were considered; however, a simple system without any pumps or filters was deemed most practical for the homeowner.
-The house also uses a Saber horizontal axis washing machine that saves 30 gallons per load.
+The house also uses a Saber horizontal axis washing machine which saves 30 gallons per load.
 The home’s driveway is porous, made of cellular concrete blocks with turf, to reduce storm water run-off.
 Although it is not a large area, the pervious driveway serves as a valuable demonstration to the neighborhood.

 |Green Features||Jackson Habitat House|

 |Access to Public Transportation||A major bus line is a few blocks away.|